UJJAIN TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO UJJAIN

 Peak Season: November to February

 At a distance of 56 km from Indore, 197 km from Bhopal, 265 km from Kota, 266 km from Chittorgarh, 336 km from Udaipur, 341 km from Vadodara, 389 km from Ahmedabad, 455 km from Tikamgarh, 485 km from Surat, 516 km from Jaipur, Ujjain is an ancient city situated in the Malwa region of Madhya Pradesh.
-It is one of the holiest cities of India, and among the must include places in Madhya Pradesh Tour Packages.
+It is one of the holiest places to visit in India, and among the must include places in Madhya Pradesh tour packages.

 Situated on the banks of the Kshipra River, Ujjain is one of the divine lands in Madhya Pradesh which fascinates its tourists with its religious significance.
-The ancient city is known as the temple city for its numerous temples from different eras including one of the 12 Jyotirlingas the Mahakaleshwar Temple.
+The ancient city is known as the temple city for its numerous temples from different eras including one of the 12 Jyotirlingas the Mahakaleshwar Temple, among the must-include places in Ujjain tour packages.
 It is one of the four sacred sites in India, where the famous 'Kumbh Mela', the world's largest religious gathering, is organized once in 12 years.
 Ujjain is considered the Greenwich of India, with the first meridian of longitude passing through it.
-Being one of the most popular tourist hubs in Madhya Pradesh, Ujjain is an ideal site for religious tourism in India.
+Being one of the most popular tourist hubs in Madhya Pradesh, Ujjain is one of the prominent places to visit near Indore.

 Later the Paramaras (9th-14th century CE) took control over the city, and Iltutmish of Delhi Sultanate plundered the city in 1235 CE.
 Later, Ujjain came under the reign of the Mughal emperor Akbar and then the city became the capital of the Malwa.
 Then, during the last half of the 18th century, Ujjain served as the headquarters of the Maratha leader Scindia.
 The Scindias later established themselves at Gwalior, and Ujjain remained part of Gwalior state until 1947.
 After India's Independence, the Scindia ruler of Gwalior acceded to the Indian Union, and Ujjain became part of the Madhya Bharat state.
 In 1956, Madhya Bharat merged into the Madhya Pradesh state.